Hanyu-Shi/sixs90/README.md

 ### Attention
 There are two main functions, main.f90 and mainlutaero.f90.
 The Makefile in sixs90 folder is recommend, or just compile them separately in IDE.

-Although the code is in free form style, many statements are written using old synatax.
+Although the code is in free form style, many statements are written using old syntax.
 You can help improve and extend this code.

 Aug 30, 2016.